stedman/coology/README.md

 * `extension/themes.css` = each THEME in `.coology-THEME` and `[value="THEME"]` needs to match an input value below
 * `extension/popup.html` = each input `value="THEME"` needs to match a class name and value above

-The Schoology app is visually transformed by the `coology.css` stylesheet which imports themes via the CSS variables found in `themes.css`.
+The Schoology app is visually transformed by the `contemt.css` stylesheet which imports themes via the CSS variables found in `themes.css`.
 The extension popup also draws its variables from `themes.css` via import.

 ### Pack for distribution